Skip to content

 DataRecovery

-summariesXTDB history
+RelationshipsDatahike history

-embeddingsRe-embed from history
+EmbeddingCan be re-generated from history

 PropertyGuarantee

-AtomicityDB deletes are transactional (all-or-nothing)
+AtomicityDatahike retractions are transactional (all-or-nothing)

-IdempotencyForgetting non-existent entity succeeds with 0 counts
+IdempotencyForgetting a non-existent memory succeeds with 0 counts

-ConsistencyEntity will not appear in future recall results
+ConsistencyMemory will not appear in future recall results

 Terminal window

-curl -X POST https://api.memlayer.dev/api/v1/forget \
+curl -X POST http://localhost:8080/api/v1/forget \

 -H "Content-Type: application/json" \